BayAreaCloudCity/gcp/README.md

 # Cloud City on Google Cloud Platform

 This project is our reference implementation of using Google Cloud Platform to build a smart city application.
 It demonstrates how to leverage cloud technology to manage IoT data effectively.
+For more details, please visit our [home page](https://github.com/BayAreaCloudCity).

 ![Acrobat_OdcqMPXyql](https://github.com/BayAreaCloudCity/gcp/assets/12138874/3230853e-6441-4a26-8f09-8b4fdb5ac21b)